TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 11/John 11.54.md

 ---

-Jesus therefore walked no more openly among the Jews, but departed thence into the country near to the wilderness, into a city called Ephraim; and there he tarried with the disciples.
+Jesus therefore walked no more openly among the Jews, but departed from there into the country near the wilderness, to a city called Ephraim.
+He stayed there with his disciples.